Tau Tridents at Accelerator Neutrino Facilities: Conclusions

 \section{Conclusions}

-The neutrino trident process provides an important precision test of the SM electroweak interactions as well as a powerful probe for BSM physics.
-The next-generation accelerator neutrino experiment DUNE is in an excellent position to observe these rare SM processes for the first time.
-Among all trident channels, those involving tau leptons are particularly interesting, because any potential appearance of tau leptons at DUNE ND has been associated with BSM physics in the literature.
+Any potential appearance of tau leptons at near detectors in accelerator-neutrino experiments has been associated with BSM physics in the literature.
 Therefore, it is of paramount importance to delineate all potential SM backgrounds for tau events.

-In this paper, we have identified one such SM source of tau lepton production at DUNE ND, namely, tau tridents.
-To this effect, we performed for the first time a detailed study of tau tridents at DUNE ND, and contrary to the common lore, found that they could yield a non-negligible event rate, especially with the tau-optimized flux configuration.
-We calculated the tau trident cross section using the full $2\to 4$ scattering in order to obtain an accurate prediction of the event rate -- significantly higher than the cross section calculated with the equivalent photon approximation.
-We found an intricate interplay between coherent and incoherent scattering which is distinct for tau tridents from electron and muon tridents.
-Lastly, we have identified a promising venue to enhance the poor signal-to-background ratio using kinematic variables, potentially leading to the observability of tau tridents for the first time at the DUNE experiment.
+In this work, we identified one such SM source of tau lepton production at DUNE-ND, namely, tau tridents.
+To this effect, we performed for the first time a detailed study of tau tridents at DUNE-ND, and contrary to the common lore, found that they could yield a non-negligible event rate, especially with the tau-optimized flux configuration.
+We calculated the tau trident cross section using the full $2\to 4$ scattering in order to obtain an accurate prediction of the event rate and found an intricate interplay between coherent and incoherent scattering which is distinct for tau tridents from electron and muon tridents.
+Lastly, we have identified a promising venue to enhance the poor signal-to-background ratio using kinematic variables, potentially leading to the observability of tau tridents for the first time in the DUNE experiment.
 We hope that these findings will motivate a dedicated experimental feasibility study of tau tridents at accelerator neutrino facilities.